mufaqar/CMS-Autoreload-Plugin/README.md

-# CMD Auto Reload Plugni
+# CMD Auto Reload Plugin

 Custom Plugin to Auto reload page in your Wordpress store.